gaspardpetit/verbatim/README.md

 ### Prerequisites

+#### FFMpeg
 FFMpeg is needed to process encoded audio files.
 This may be done from your package manager on Linux  (ex. `sudo apt install ffmpeg`) or from [Chocolatey](https://community.chocolatey.org/packages/ffmpeg) on Windows.

+#### Torch with Cuda Support
+If the tool fallsback to CPU instead of GPU, you may need to reinstall the torch dependency with Cuda support.
+Refere to the following instructions: [https://pytorch.org/get-started/locally/](https://pytorch.org/get-started/locally/)

 ### Installing